antonio-leonardo/UpdateSharePointManagedAccountPassword/README.md

 ### Premises:

-i) To execute all of these scripts, the current user needs this privilegies bellow:
+ii) To execute all of these scripts, the current user needs this privilegies bellow:

-	i.a)Belongs to Farm Administrator Group;
+	ii.a)Belongs to Farm Administrator Group;

-	i.b)local machine Administrator (on any SharePoint Farm server);
+	ii.b)local machine Administrator (on any SharePoint Farm server);

-	i.c)SQL Server SecurityAdmin profile (on SharePoint database instance);
+	ii.c)SQL Server SecurityAdmin profile (on SharePoint database instance);

-	i.d)db_owner on databases "SharePoint_Config" and "SharePoint_Admin_<any guid>";
+	ii.d)db_owner on databases "SharePoint_Config" and "SharePoint_Admin_<any guid>";

-ii) Before start script sequence, delegate bypassing using this PowerShell instruction:
+iii) Before start script sequence, delegate bypassing using this PowerShell instruction:
 ```powershell
 Set-Executionpolicy -Scope CurrentUser -ExecutionPolicy UnRestricted
 ```